 Meet Our 2019 Fellow: Aurora Álvarez

 We want to showcase the experience of our 2019 Fellow, Dr Aurora Álvarez.
 She is a Venezuelan bioanalyst with an MSc in Toxicology.
 She reminisces about her time in Mexico, she states she chose this country since it leads statistics in terms of scientific contributions in Latin America.
-Her work was focused on developing techniques for the preparation of recombinant proteins and their interaction with the cell membranes from scorpion venom neurotoxins.
+Her work was focused on developing techniques for the preparation of recombinant proteins and their interaction with the cell membranes from a Turkish scorpion venom neurotoxins.
 Her fellowship title was “Develop techniques for the preparation of recombinant proteins and their interaction with the cell membranes from scorpion venom neurotoxins”

 Her work specifically used techniques such as molecular biology, where different olinos were designed from amino-terminal sequences and amplify DNA fragments through PCR.